 EF trips are instigated by teachers or interested adults, who become "group leaders" and sign up participants.
-Ask at your counseling office, call EF to learn whether a teacher in your area is planning a trip, or ask your favorite educator (how about TA's?) to consider planning some travel.
+Ask at your counseling office, call EF to learn whether a teacher in your area is planning a trip, or ask your favorite educator to consider planning some travel.
 You can join an existing trip or combine schools to put together a full group (shoot for 20).
 If your group isn't large enough, you'll pay more or be asked to join another group (do that).

 Trip costs vary by destination, but EF does guarantee the lowest prices in the student group travel industry.
 Understand that most educational group travel is budget -- meaning non-central, inexpensive hotels and cheap eats.
 Flights may have layovers -- cheaper flights do.
 Know that things beyond EF's control, like airport fees, may affect final pricing.
 EF writes, "Because of our size, we are able to negotiate excellent rates without sacrificing quality."
-True, in my experience.

 Decide How to Pay